Iveco Daily van review

 Reliability and Safety

 The Iveco Daily has a great reputation for being over-engineered by a company that’s used to producing HGVs.
-A relatively small dealer network in the UK versus those of Ford and Mercedes may put some buyers off, but the Daily’s good reputation for reliability through its various iterations bodes well.
+A relatively small dealer network in the UK versus those of Ford and Mercedes may put some buyers off, but the Daily’s good reputation for reliability through its various generations bodes well.

 Driving and Performance

-The Daily’s new electric power steering isn’t quite as communicative as the old hydraulic system – it’s tuned to filter out road blemishes and so can feel a little indistinct, especially at motorway speeds.
+The Daily’s new electric power steering isn’t quite as communicative as the old hydraulic system – it’s tuned to filter out bumps and so can feel a little indistinct, especially at motorway speeds.
 Around town a prod of the City Mode button lightens things up instantly – a godsend for urban delivery drivers everywhere.
 In practice, the van’s turning circle also feels remarkably wieldy for a vehicle of this size.

 Our biggest bugbear with the Daily is its overly notchy manual gear change, which feels very robust but just doesn’t make cross-gate changes very easy.
 If outright ease of driving is a priority, the Iveco can’t quite match the Ford Transit.